 In conjunction with the New Orleans Tricentennial, the 2018 NOLA Foundation and its Community Engagement Committee – in partnership with United Way of Southeast Louisiana, HandsOn New Orleans and NetWork Volunteers – is launching the city’s Tricentennial volunteer challenge, 300,000 Hours for the Next 300.

 The challenge aims to engage residents and tourists through 300 unique volunteer projects to accumulate 300,000 hours of service over the course of 2018.
-Projects will focus on addressing issues of equity, resilience and public safety throughout the city.

 A year-long calendar of volunteer opportunities that are available in 2018 can be found here.
 The public can select from the projects listed and register online to participate.
 Members of all ages are invited to join in the challenge, as family-friendly projects will be offered throughout the year.